andrew/ultimate-awesome/README.md

 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-ralph](https://github.com/snwfdhmp/awesome-ralph) - A curated list of resources about Ralph, the AI coding technique that runs AI coding agents in automated loops until specifications are fulfilled.
-- [npm-security-best-practices](https://github.com/bodadotsh/npm-security-best-practices) - Continuous updates on how to stay safe from NPM supply chain attacks.
 - [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.
 - [awesome-gists](https://github.com/vsouza/awesome-gists) - A collection of amazing gists.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.